 We run two version on the Xeon W-2245: once compiled using the RGC compiler flags, "-O -ffast-math -m80387 -msse2 -fno-builtin-sincos -march=native", and once using a higher optimization level, "-O5 -march=native".
 The native architecture flag has been added to both, otherwise AVX2 and AVX-512 wouldn't be available.
+In our case native means cannonlake.
+However, there is a difference if haswell is selected instead for AVX2.
+In the former, the compiled code uses 32 internal ymm registers, but only 16 for haswell.
+This is because for AVX512 the register set was increased by 2.
+Where it matters both times are given, haswell times were always slower.
 The biquad functions are run many times to get a stable execution time.